Skip to main content

 9. Lower the table approximately three (3) inches.

-10. Adjust mirror four (4) to center red dot within the target.
+10. Adjust mirror four (4) to center the red dot within the target.

 Note: There are three (3) adjustment screws on the top of the mirror housing.
 The diagram below depicts how they adjust the red dot.